krishnanlab/teaching/2019-spring_compbio/README.md

     - Glossary
 3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.

-There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#project-deadlines) throughout the course that will help you stay on track, allowing you to complete a substantial project.
+There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#project-deadlines) throughout the course that will help you stay on track, enabling you to complete a substantial project.

 1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.
 Project profile due **W Jan 16**.